drizzt/rgbpi-addons/root/README.md

 ## Enable/disable root access (with sudo) easily

+This scripts below deliver the following options
-This script is used to enable/disable root access (using sudo).
+1. give the pi user root access (using sudo).
+2. modify the root users password

 ## Instructions